rutum/rutum.github.io/_posts/2019-06-25-rising-strong.md

 A few rules of engagement for rising strong:
 1. If we are brave enough - often enough - we will fall.
 This is the physics of vulnerability.
 2. Once we are in the service of being brave - it isn't possible to go back
-3. This journey belongs to you alone - no one can do it for you
+3. This journey belongs to you alone - no one can do it for you.
 4. We are wired for story - anything happens we make a story for it explaining it.
-5. Creativity takes knowledge from our heads to our hearts through our hands
+5. Creativity takes knowledge from our heads to our hearts through our hands.
 6. Rising Strong can be applicable in professional or personal aspects of life
-7. comparing your suffering is caused due to fear and scarcity.
+7. Comparing your suffering is caused due to fear and scarcity.
 Pain is pain - it is stupid to compare different peoples pain - just makes you deny your own pain or makes you feel bad for feeling pain when others are going through more.
 8. Vulnerability and courage are unique and custom for each person.
-It isn't possible to engineer a one size fits all solution
+It isn't possible to engineer a one size fits all solution.
 9. Courage is contagious.
 When you observe courage and vulnerability, it transforms you.
-10. Rising Strong is a spiritual practice
+10. Rising Strong is a spiritual practice.

 ## You can't skip day 2